ovh/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-sg.md

 > [!warning]
 >
-> Remote access to your server is only as secure as the client device storing the private key.
+> Remote access to your instance is only as secure as the client device storing the private key.
 Protecting your device and files from unauthorized access is therefore crucial when using SSH keys.
 >
 > For convenience and security purposes, consider using a password manager on your device, such as the open source solution `KeePass`.
 >